What is IoT and Ways IoT Will Play a Bigger Role in 2024

 The Internet of Things is one of the hottest topics in the tech world in 2021.
 This term refers to any physical object that is connected to the internet.
-The IoT is a broad category of technology that covers everything from your smart thermostat or doorbell camera to internet-connected manufacturing equipment and medical devices.
+The IoT is a broad technology category covering everything from your smart thermostat or doorbell camera to internet-connected manufacturing equipment and medical devices.

 It is currently estimated that there are over 7 billion IoT devices globally, and that number is increasing.
-In addition to the growing number of IoT devices, this technology’s influence is rapidly growing as well.
-IoT is playing a more important role in our lives and society and, in 2021, that role will only grow bigger.
+In addition to the growing number of IoT devices, the influence of this technology is rapidly growing as well.
+IoT is playing a more important role in our lives and society, and in 2021, that role will only grow bigger.

 What can we expect from the IoT space in 2021 and beyond?
 We can be sure that it will continue to grow in scope and importance, and we can predict some of the top segments where this will happen.
 Here are a few of the ways IoT will play a bigger role in 2021.